TacticalPants/BigRockDr_DataServer/README.md

 Part 2 contains the user interface.

 ## Goal:
-- Create a Neural Network that can determine if primary focus of a photograph is a rock
+- Create a Neural Network that can determine if the primary focus of a photograph is a rock.
 - Create a server for the Neural Network to opperate on.
-- Create an API to take a photograph from a corrisopnding application and serve it to the Nerual Network.
-The API is to also send the response from the Network back to the application.
+- Create an API to accept a photograph from a corrisopnding application and serve it to the Nerual Network.
+The API then sends a response from the network back to the application.

 ## Currently:
 -  The server API accepts a photo send from an application that is in the network.
 I have not allow this to operate in the wild.
 -  The Neural Network uses a database from Kaggle that is called natural images and about 500 pictures of rocks that I have added to the collection.
 -  The network is biased to thinking everyting is a dog or 'not a rock', it will require tweaking in order to become more accurate.